Compouncing a Good Thing

 I must admit, this 3/4 mile stretch below Castle Rock is the first time on the Tunxis where the trail was not blazed/cleared perfectly.
 In one spot, it was totally overgrown with some pricker bushes and in another, I wasn’t comfortable that I was actually on the right trail – but perhaps on an ATV trail instead.
 I’m sure this will be taken care of this spring, however.

-Right after my first overlook of the day (where locals seem to enjoy cheap beer and campfires) I had the good fortune of passing two more rusted out car carcasses.
+Right after my first overlook of the day (where locals seem to enjoy cheap beer and campfires) I had the good fortune of passing two more rusted out cars.
 Here are the two rotted jalopies:

 The trail followed some old roads – one of which is Emerson Road, the pre-revolutionary stagecoach route between Bristol and Waterbury.
 You can tell it’s an old road because it contours so well – that is, no elevation gain or loss as it skirts the unnamed hill.
 Eventually, after crossing a stream, the trail turns sharply left and begins to head fairly steeply downhill.
 I think the trail also used to go through here:

-Compounce Cascade Trail, 1.0 mile, Blue/yellow blazed Part 1
+Compounce Cascade Trail, 1.0 mile, Blue/red-blazed Part 1

 This trail is wonderful.
 When one hikes it, one feels as though he is hiking a “real” trail up a New England granite mountain.
 Perhaps this is simply because the trail doesn’t namby pamby up the hill (the “hill” being the 964 foot Compounce Mountain) but rather just charges right up.